oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - Internal clients running in the same Kubernetes cluster as the channel can access the cluster using `t3://DOMAIN_UID-cluster-cluster-1:8001`.

-- External clients would be expected to access the cluster using the custom channel using URLs like `t3://some.public.address.com:30999` or, if using tunneling, `http://some.public.address.com:30999`.
+- External clients would be expected to access the cluster using the custom channel with URLs like `t3://some.public.address.com:30999` or, if using tunneling, `http://some.public.address.com:30999`.

 ##### WebLogic custom channel notes